holdenk/spark-flowchart/README.md

 tools/
 	- tools for building & handling integration with OSS export *requires OSS branch added as oss* (`git remote add oss git@github.com:holdenk/spark-flowchart.git`)
-	- import.sh
-		- try and pick up any external changes
 	- export_external.sh
 		- Export the repo (- company specifics) to OSS docs
-		- You should run import before this
+		- You should cherry-pick any new OSS commits before running this
 		- Requires git-filter-repo

 # License